CatChenal/Geocoders_Comparison/README.md

 # Comparison of Four Geocoders:
 They return different geolocation coordinates for the same place

-# Why I seup this comparison:
+# Why I setup this comparison:
 In another application, I was using the New York City boroughs bounding boxes to impute missing borough names for records with geolocation information;
 After a first pass, some entries were still not imputed despite clearly belonging to a particular borough.
 I then tested several geocoders to find out if the problem was a resolution issue...
-In a sense, it is because I discovered that the geolocation coordinates for the same query - could be quite different both for point locations and their bounding boxes.
+This is how I discovered that the geolocation coordinates - for the same query - could be quite different both for point locations and their bounding boxes.

+Needless to say, I had to trash my brilliant processing shortcut; instead, I used clustering for borough name imputation.

 # The main conclusion from this comparison:
 Depending on the geolocating service used AND the location queried, the geolocation coordinates will be WRONG.